Centre of the Hungarian County

 ABOVE: Fifteenth-century tower with pilasters

-Most researchers agree that this was the site of the fortress known as Contra Margum (Latin: Contra Margum), mentioned in historical records, that stood opposite the castrum Margum (Latin: Margum) on the right bank of the Danube.
-Written sources also suggest that the fortress was referred to as Castra Augusto Flaviciusa and Constantin, indicating its service to the Emperors Flavius and Constantine.
+Most researchers agree that this location was the site of the fortress known as Contra Margum (Latin: Contra Margum), as mentioned in historical records.
+This fortress was situated opposite the castrum of Margum (Latin: Margum) on the right bank of the Danube.
+Written sources also suggest that the fortress was referred to as Castra Augusto Flaviciusa and Constantin, indicating its service to Emperors Flavius and Constantine.

-In the Middle Ages, the Banat region served as a border area of the Kingdom of Hungary—initially against Bulgaria, Byzantium, and Serbia, and later against the Ottoman Empire—resulting in a history intertwined with numerous border conflicts, wars, and campaigns.
-Consequently, every major settlement was fortified as a castrum or a castellum.
-During the first period, from the late 10th to the late 13th century, county fortresses emerged as military, economic, and religious centres, typically consisting of large-scale wooden-earth fortifications.
+In the Middle Ages, the Banat region served as a border area of the Kingdom of Hungary—initially against Bulgaria, Byzantium, and Serbia, and later against the Ottoman Empire—resulting in a history marked by numerous border conflicts, wars, and military campaigns.
+Consequently, every major settlement was fortified as a castrum or castellum.
+During the initial period, from the late 10th to the late 13th century, county fortresses emerged as military, economic, and religious centres, typically consisting of large-scale wooden-earth fortifications.
 Four such fortresses were documented in the Banat area, including Kovin.
-The first mention of Kovin in written sources dates to 1073, as the fortified town of Castrum Keve.
-By 1153, it appears as a fortress and the main settlement of Kovin County under the name Quewen.
-This fortress likely fell during the Mongol invasion, when a fraction of the Mongol forces crossed the Danube at this spot.
+The first mention of Kovin in written records dates to 1073, referring to the fortified town of Castrum Keve.
+By 1153, it was identified as a fortress and the main settlement of Kovin County under the name Quewen.
+This fortress likely fell during the Mongol invasion when a part of the Mongol forces crossed the Danube at this location.
 This assumption is supported by evidence of a significant fire dating to the mid-13th century, after which the settlement was abandoned for an extended period.

 ABOVE: The foundation of the tower is currently under archaeological excavation

-The fierce Ottoman-Hungarian conflicts in the Danube region marked the second phase in the development of local military architecture, which spans from the early 14th to the mid-16th century.
-As firearms became increasingly prevalent in these conflicts, there was a need for new types of fortifications, distinct from those of earlier periods in both form and scale, constructed exclusively from durable materials—brick and stone.
+The intense Ottoman-Hungarian conflicts in the Danube region marked the second phase in the evolution of local military architecture, spanning from the early 14th century to the mid-16th century.
+As firearms became increasingly prevalent in these confrontations, there was a growing demand for new types of fortifications that differed in both form and scale from those of earlier periods.
+These fortifications were constructed exclusively from durable materials such as brick and stone.

 Under Hungarian rule, Kovin was the oldest Serbian settlement in Banat.
-The Serbs settled in Kovin, received privileges from the Hungarian King Sigismund in 1404, and held the town until 1428.
-Following the fall of Smederevo in 1439, after an attack by the Sultan’s forces on the Serbian Despotate, Turkish troops launched an assault on border settlements on the Banat side of the Danube.
-The Ottomans’ destruction of the fortress and nearby town led to the first displacement of Serbs northward within Hungary.
-For a brief period, the fortress was part of the despotate.
-According to chronicles, Despot Lazar Đurđević captured Kovin in 1457, but Mihály Szilágyi returned it to Hungarian control in March 1458.
-The same year, the Turks burnt and looted the royal town of Kovin, prompting King Matthias Corvinus to resettle the Serbs from Kovin near the city of Buda.
+The Serbs who settled in Kovin received privileges from King Sigismund of Hungary in 1404 and maintained control of the town until 1428.
+Following the fall of Smederevo in 1439, after an attack by the sultan’s forces on the Serbian Despotate, Turkish troops launched assaults on border settlements on the Banat side of the Danube.
+The Ottomans’ destruction of the fortress and the nearby town resulted in the first displacement of Serbs northward within Hungary.
+For a brief period, the fortress was part of the Despotate.
+According to historical chronicles, Despot Lazar Đurđević captured Kovin in 1457, but Mihály Szilágyi returned it to Hungarian control in March 1458.
+In the same year, the Turks burnt, and looted the royal town of Kovin, prompting King Matthias Corvinus to resettle the Serbs from Kovin near the city of Buda.

 ABOVE: Remains of the western rampart of the fortress

-The fortress of Kovin finally fell under Ottoman rule in 1551, after which it gradually lost its significance.
-During the Ottoman rule, Kovin served as the seat of a bey within the Timișoara Eyalet.
-In June 1604, the Hungarian imperial army swept through this area, capturing the fortress of Kovin, defended by 800 Turks.
-A subsequent record from 1626 indicates that the garrison at Kovin consisted of 1,000 cavalrymen and the same number of infantry.
+Kovin’s fortress finally fell under Ottoman rule in 1551, after which it gradually lost its significance.
+During this period, Kovin served as the seat of a bey within the Timișoara Eyalet.
+In June 1604, the Hungarian imperial army swept through the area, capturing the fortress of Kovin, which was defended by 800 Ottoman soldiers.
+A subsequent record from 1626 indicates that the garrison at Kovin consisted of 1,000 cavalrymen and an equal number of infantry.

-In the 18th century, following the Austro-Turkish War of 1737–1739, the Ottoman Empire expanded its northern borders to the Sava and Danube rivers once again.
-Under the Treaty of Belgrade, Austria kept the Tamiš Banat, including the town of Kovin, but was required to demolish and evacuate all fortresses along the Danube facing the Ottoman Empire.
-During this period, the Kovin Fortress was destroyed, leaving only its foundations and a few fragments of stone walls that remain today.
+In the 18th century, following the Austro-Turkish War of 1737–1739, the Ottoman Empire once again expanded its northern borders to the Sava and Danube rivers.
+Under the Treaty of Belgrade, Austria retained control of the Tamiš Banat region, including the town of Kovin, but was required to demolish and evacuate all fortifications along the Danube that faced the Ottoman Empire.
+During this period, the Kovin Fortress was destroyed, leaving only its foundations and a few remnants of stone walls that still exist today.

 ABOVE LEFT: Loess elevation where the fortress was built